Building a Static Website with GitHub Pages, Cloudflare & Supabase

-Building a personal website does not have to be more expensive than a Netflix subscription.
+Building a personal or your personal business website does not have to be more expensive than a Netflix subscription.

 I would get a monthly bill of about $10 for hosting my WordPress instance on AWS.
 I could have had a much cheaper solution going with a managed hosting provider, for sure.